-Turn sight words
+Turn sight words into

 child can then trace around the word again and again,

 reading the word each time.

 Read My Back!

 “Write” a sight word on

 places—let your child trace a word from the list on your

 back.
 Continue taking turns tracing and guessing sight

 On the Run

 going somewhere with your child, play a sight word game.

 It’s easy—just have your child find as many sight words

 don’t have a sight word list with you, invite your child

 to read the “little” words.
 You can play this game in a

 car, on a walk, even in line at the grocery store!

 Choose a picture book to

 whenever they hear the word Beep! it

-Read the story a
+Read the story a second

 Recommended Reading And Resources

 et al, Words

 Their Way: Word Study for Phonics, Vocabulary, and

-Upper Saddle River, NJ: Prentice-Hall.
+Saddle River, NJ: Prentice-Hall.